abdullahmusawar98-design/EMAIL-CLASSIFIER/README.md

 To compare models using standard evaluation metrics such as accuracy, precision, recall, F1-score, and ROC-AUC.

 ##  Dataset Description
 The dataset used for this project is the Spam Email Message Collection Dataset.
-It is a collection of SMS messages that are labeled as either spam or ham.
+It is a collection of Email words that are labeled as either spam or ham.
 This dataset is widely used for text classification tasks, specifically for spam detection.

 **Dataset Source:**
 The dataset is available IN Repository.